 - Belgian Quarter (Belgisches Viertel) — This is one of the more trendy neighborhoods of Cologne.
 There are shops selling everything from used records to high-end fashion, with street art murals painted on the walls outside.
 It’s gritty but clean, crowded but quiet.

 - Ehrenfeld — Slightly further outside the main areas of Cologne, this neighborhood is a lively and popular residential area.
 Shops, artists studios, cafes, clubs and theaters are scattered throughout the Ehrenfeld neighborhood.
 Look out for the huge street art murals at Ehrenfelder Bahnhof!

-Sightseeing & Activities – Things to Do
+Sightseeing & Activities – Things to Do in Cologne

 Trust me.
 There’s more to Cologne than just a really big church.